Lokathor/lokathor.github.io/prng/README.md

 ```

 In addition to having the `k`-dimensional equidistribution that we were after, this generator will have a *very* large period.
-If each internal "digit" is a `b`-bit LCG (period of `2**b`), our combined `k`-digit counter generator has a period of `2**(b*k)`.
+If each internal generator digit is a `b`-bit LCG (with a period of `2**b`), our combined `k`-digit counter generator can output `2**(b*k)` individual outputs (in blocks of `k` at a time) before looping.
-This is a "perfectly efficient" generator period period, where our period is 100% of our state bits.
+This is a "perfectly efficient" generator period, where our period is 100% of our state bits.

-Also, the normal formula for jumping an LCG's position doesn't work with this digit generator.
+Unfortunately we do lose something by using this technique: the normal formula for jumping an LCG's position doesn't work with this combined digit generator.
-The formula doesn't have any way to account for the carry interaction from one digit to the next.
-Then again, if you don't care about it being exactly perfect, you could still run the jump operation on any or all of the digits to just get "somewhere else far away in the sequence".
+Each individual digit is a normal LCG, but the position jump formula doesn't tell us if a jump passed over 0 or not, so we don't know when we should advane the next higher digit by the extra amount.

 ## Xor Array Generator